All Episodes

 Robert Kaufman, a professor at Boston University, said he was motivated to conduct this study after a skeptic confronted him at a public forum, telling him he had seen on Fox News that temperatures had not risen over the decades.

-This guy panics he hears that somebody said on Fox News that the temperature going so he had to go out and do a study.
+He hears that somebody said on Fox News that the temperatures are going, so he had to go out and do a study.

 Nothing that I had read that other people have done gave me a quick answer to explain the seeming contradiction because I knew that carbon dioxide concentrations have risen.

-They can't let go of the theory, but they don't I mean folks, look here here's the summation this is truly hilarious.
+They can't let go of the theory, but they don't.

-A scientist set out to prove the global warming skeptic set Fox wrong which by the way is the epitome of bad science.
+A scientist set out to prove the global warming skeptics at Fox wrong, which, by the way, is the epitome of bad science.

-That's that's not how you do science is to go prove somebody else wrong.
+That's not how you do science is to go prove somebody else wrong.

-Anyway he wanted to find an explanation for the lack of any global warming over the last ten years so he blames China's burning of coal because that prevents the sun's rays from reaching the earth which is exactly what they used to call the greenhouse effect which is what they used to call global warming.
+So he blames China's burning of coal because that prevents the sun's rays from reaching the earth, which is exactly what they used to call the greenhouse effect, which is what they used to call global warming.

 We ought to throw away this green energy crap right now and just go all coal all the time.

-More hilarious than this, the study claims that temperatures rose in the 70s after nations started to take action to curb sulfur emissions.
+More hilarious, the study claims that temperatures rose in the 70s after nations started to take action to curb sulfur emissions.

-Hello Rush thank you I I just want to comment you've covered it a bit already but on the hypocrisy of the president lecturing us now on on deficits.
+You've covered it a bit already, but on the hypocrisy of the president lecturing us now on deficits.

-And it's even I think it's even worse than what you covered before because it's it's such recent history just from January on you remember this date of the union in in January in the after the shellacking the Democrats took largely based on out of control spending the president presented a speech that outlined all the investments we needed to make and then a budget that locked in trillion dollar plus deficits for the foreseeable future.
+You remember the State of the Union in January after the shellacking the Democrats took, largely based on out-of-control spending, the president presented a speech that outlined all the investments we needed to make, and then a budget that locked in trillion-dollar-plus deficits for the foreseeable future.

 Right.